 where she secured donations from corporate and individual sponsors for various charities including the Red Cross.
 During her 8 years as a Behavioral Aide for children with autism spectrum disorder, she worked one on one with children in schools across the L.A. area.
 She created programs to facilitate social interaction and used behavioral intervention techniques to assist children ages 3-16.
 She has seen firsthand the need for arts education and is passionate about SJO’s mission to bring music programs into underserved schools.

 Jill Sowell has a background in television writing, as an executive story editor for ABC Family’s “Lincoln Heights” and as a staff writer for the CW’s “One Tree Hill.”
 She has volunteered and taught for several programs with a focus in education.
 She is the co-chair for ¡Hola Zorros!, the extra-curricular Spanish Program at Farragut Elementary School in Culver City,

-writing curriculum and teaching for the program as well.
+overseeing program operations, writing curriculum, teacher training and teaching for the program as well.
 Jill spent five years teaching writing to at risk and incarcerated youth for InsideOUT Writers in Los Angeles County juvenile halls, at Tarzana Treatment Center and at Virgil Middle School, as well as editing newsletters of the students’ work for the program.
 Jill graduated from Brown University with dual majors in Theatre Arts and American Civilization.

 Board of Directors

 Dr. Peter Pelikan